How to create a website with WordPress in 2021

 - Step 5: Install Astra theme and plugins (Beaver builder and more)

-- Step 6: Create and set up WordPress website
+- Step 6: Create and set up the WordPress website

-- Step 7: Create blog page on your WordPress website
+- Step 7: Create a blog page on your WordPress website

 You are given a choice in this article.
-You can follow the explanation in a video or you can follow the explanation in text with accompanying images.
+You can follow the explanation in a video or follow the description in text with accompanying images.
 Choose whatever works best for you personally.

 - Webhosting: Siteground with 60% discount on your 1st contract period